elastic/eui/wiki/creating-components-yeoman.md

+# Creating components with Yeoman

-# Creating a new component
+## Create a new component

 From the command line, run the following command: